Mengwei-Xu/Event-B-BDI-Models/README.md

 The artefacts support the following tasks:

-1. Inspecting the formal encoding of the BDI/CAN language:
+1. Inspecting the formal encoding of the BDI agents in CAN language:
    * BeliefTheory and BDITheoryProject provide the underlying theories for encoding BDI syntax and semantics.

 2. Checking faithfulness properties via Rodin proof obligations:
    * The structure of the encoding in data types and operators (totality, sort-disjointness, injectivity).
    * Semantic invariants and preservation proofs available in the **Proof Obligations** view in Rodin (displayed as proof trees).

-3. Exploring the case study behaviour:
+3. Exploring the case study behaviour through animation:
    * Via the pre-generated HTML animation in AnimationRobotCleaning.tar.gz (no toolchain required).
    * Via the model in the `JAIR_Final_modelsProB.zip`.